Occupational and Environmental Medicine Residency

 Educational Program (Basic Curriculum)

-The UCSF Occupational and Environmental Medicine (OEM) residency is constituted as an integrated, 2-year program in which the trainees progressively take on greater responsibility and achieve core competencies according to the Milestones delineated by the American College of Preventive Medicine and the ACGME.
-There are three curricular components: didactic, clinical experiential, and non-clinical experiential learning opportunities.
-All three components are central to the mission of the program and each contributes to advancement within the milestones for OEM.
-This Executive Summary covers the Didactic Curriculum component.
-The overall educational Goals and Objectives of the OEM didactic curriculum are for trainees to progress in the common program and discipline specific ACGME milestones and also relevant American College of Occupational and Environmental Medicine (ACOEM) OEM “Core Competencies.”
-To accomplish these goals and objectives, the trainee will complete the following didactic curriculum:
+The UCSF Occupational and Environmental Medicine (OEM) residency is an integrated, 2-year program in which the trainees progressively take on greater responsibility and achieve core competencies according to the Milestones delineated by the American College of Preventive Medicine and the American College of Occupational and Environmental Medicine (ACGME).
+There are three curricular components: didactic, clinical, and non-clinical learning opportunities.
+All three components are central to the mission of the program, and each contributes to advancement within the milestones for OEM.

 Types of Rotations and Educational Activities